-- 4. Request for approval of a resolution adopting the Livingston County Hazard Mitigation Plan.
-(Roll Call) - 5.
+- 5. Request for approval of a resolution adopting the Livingston County Hazard Mitigation Plan.
+(Roll Call) - 6.
 Request for approval of a resolution to approve the Assessor's Affidavit of the 2022 Millage Levies for Genoa Township establishing the millage rate at 0.7774.
-(Roll Call) - 6.
+(Roll Call) - 7.
 Consideration of a recommendation for approval of the Westbury Phase 2 site plan and environmental impact assessment requesting 136 apartment units within 17 buildings located north of the intersection of Whitehorse Drive and Arundell Drive.
 The property is located within the Lorenzen Planned Unit Development and was previously approved for 137 apartment units.
-The request is petitioned by Elevate Property Partners, LLC. - A. Disposition of Environmental Impact Assessment (1-17-22) - B. Disposition of Site Plan (3-23-22) - 7.
+The request is petitioned by Elevate Property Partners, LLC. - A. Disposition of Environmental Impact Assessment (1-17-22) - B. Disposition of Site Plan (3-23-22) - 8.
 Consideration of a recommendation for approval of two special use applications, environmental impact assessment and site plan for a proposed 19,843 sq. ft. church and sports field in the Low Density Residential (LDR) district with an additional special land use for encroachment into the wetland protection setback.
 The site is located at 3850 Golf Club Road, southwest corner of Golf Club Road and Latson Road.
 The request is petitioned by Bible Baptist Church. - A. Disposition of Special Use Applications for a (1) church and (2) encroachment into the natural features setback - B. Disposition of Environmental Impact Assessment (04-21-22) - C. Disposition of Site Plan (04-21-22)

-- 8. Request for approval of the 2022-2026 Amended and Restated Utility Service Agreement adding the Howell Township Sanitary Sewer System Operations.
-(Roll Call) - 9.
-Request for approval of Resolution #1 (to proceed with the project and direct preparation of the plans and cost estimates) for the Timberview Private Drive Road Improvement Project.
+- 9. Request for approval of the 2022-2026 Amended and Restated Utility Service Agreement adding the Howell Township Sanitary Sewer System Operations.
 (Roll Call) - 10.
-Request for approval of Resolution #2 (to approve the project, schedule the first hearing, and direct issuance of statutory notices) for the Timberview Private Drive Road Improvement Project.
-(Roll Call) - 11.
-Discussion regarding proposed Township Hall entrance sign. - 12.
 Request for reimbursement of the legal fee of \$5,000 to the Township Clerk as a result of the not guilty verdict of April 25, 2022.